Best tips for getting a mortgage that suits your needs

 Getting a mortgage is likely to be the biggest financial commitment you’ll ever make, so you'll want to find the best deal you can.
 The good news is there’s plenty you can do to improve your chances of having your mortgage application accepted.
 Follow our top ten tips to help you get the mortgage you want.

-If you’re thinking about how to get a mortgage, you should be aware of the factors that affect your eligibility.
-These include: credit score, length of time in current job, current debts, whether you’re self-employed and the size of your deposit.
+If you’re thinking about getting a mortgage, you should be aware of the factors that affect your eligibility.
+These include credit score, length of time in your current job, current debts, whether you’re self-employed or not, and the size of your deposit.

-Follow our top 10 tips below to find out how to get the mortgage you want.
+Follow our tips below to find out how to get the mortgage you want.

 1. Your credit score matters

-Before applying for a mortgage, get a copy of your credit report which is held by credit reference agencies such as Experian or Equifax.
-This will allow you to see what lenders see when they review your application.
+Before applying for a mortgage, get a copy of your credit report.
+This is held by credit reference agencies such as Experian or Equifax.
+It will allow you to understand what lenders see when they review your application.

 2. The starting point is your own sums

 Sit down and work out your budget before applying for a mortgage.
-You will need to be sure you can borrow enough to cover the purchase of the property and that you’ll have enough spare to cover all the associated costs and fees.
-Our guide How to calculate the cost of buying your first home can help you work out these costs.
+You will need to be sure you can borrow enough to cover the price of the property.
+You’ll also need to have enough spare to cover all the associated costs and fees.
+Our guide on how to calculate the cost of buying your first home can help you work out these expenses.